1684520 F/Sgt Ronald C Kemp RAF 1922—2014

 We eventually managed to get under the cloud at what we thought was about three hundred feet.
 We will never know how close we may have been to disaster that night.
 After a while we were able to gain some height and to establish contact with the radio station on Ramree Island which was on our route home.
 We called them up and they were using a call-sign that night that I shall never forget—it was such a relief to hear a very bored voice reply "Hallo, this is Silly!"
 We eventually made it safely back to Chiringa after a flight of nearly six hours.

-[The first 211 Squadron photograph, dated in the usual marginal markings along with the sortie number.
-Summarised in the Squadron Form 540 for 1 May, Sortie 192 and the subject of this image are described in more detail in the relevant Oprep 490 of 1 May (folio 17 of AIR 27/1310), flown by F/O Anthony Montague Browne with F/Sgt Price in Beaufighter ‘L’—serial not recorded.
+[The first 211 Squadron photograph, dated in the usual marginal markings including the individual pilot’s sortie number, 192.
+Summarised in the Squadron Form 540 for 1 May, the image is described in more detail in the relevant Oprep 490/Sortie Report No 1 of 1 May (folio 17 of AIR 27/1310), flown by F/O Anthony Montague Browne with F/Sgt Price in Beaufighter ‘L’—serial not recorded.
+Sortie 192 is his individual sortie reference for the day in that aircraft.

 The camera, with a 5in focal-length lens (the F5 marking), was of the F.24 series, very reliable and taking 5in x 5in negatives with a useful 250 shot film magazine.
 This was the 21st image from the magazine.
 Commonly height and compass heading might be marked also: this shot bears the marking 200 - 50 which may indicate height only.
 Bearing in mind the 5in focal length (the second shortest as fitted to F.24s and in frequent use by 211 Squadron) the shot certainly seems to be well below 200ft.]

 Some enterprising RAF prisoners had climbed on to the roof and spelled out the message "JAPS GONE".
-And to make sure that it was taken seriously and not seen as a trap they spelled out on the other side of the roof "EXTRACT DIGIT".
+And to make sure that it was taken seriously and not seen as a trap they spelled out on the other side of the roof "EXTRACT DIGIT" [sic: added later, on another roof].
 Anybody who knew about Pilot Officer Prune and the RAF expression "Pull your finger out" could not have been in any doubt about the authenticity of the message!
 Mont has very kindly sent me a copy of the photo taken by the Beaufighter crew at the time and this is now in my folders dealing with the war years.

 “One of these aircraft flew over Rangoon town and saw on the roof of a prison, in large white letters, the words "Japs Gone".

-The Squadron Sortie Report (Oprep 490) was a little more forthcoming:
+The Squadron Sortie Report No 1 of Oprep 490 was a little more forthcoming:

 “ 'L' F/O Montague Browne F/Sgt Price